B-UMMI/Chewie-NS/docs/user/tutorial.rst

   (`sagalactiae.zip <https://github.com/B-UMMI/Chewie-NS_tutorial/blob/master/tutorial_data/sagalactiae_tutorial.zip?raw=true>`_)

-In this tutorial we will provide step-by-step instructions that use the *Streptococcus agalactiae* tutorial dataset, but the procedure is valid for any schema that we make available.
+In this tutorial we will provide step-by-step instructions that use the *Streptococcus agalactiae* tutorial dataset, but the procedure is valid for any dataset that we make available.

 You will have to extract the contents in the archive.
 Tutorial datasets have the following